edHelper.com

 Chitons

-1 Crawling slowly along the seabed, chitons (pronounced "KIE-tons") are best characterized by the eight overlapping calcareous plates that they arrange on their backs.
-These eight plates, encircled by a girdle, are chitons' shells.
-At the moment of emergency, they can roll themselves into balls, exposing only their armor, to deter hungry predators.
+1 At the seashore, one of the shells you might find is that of a chiton.
+Chitons (pronounced "KIE-tons") have eight overlapping calcareous plates on their backs.
+These eight plates are chitons' shells.
+If threatened, they can roll themselves into balls, exposing only their armor, to deter hungry predators.

-2 The flattened, oval-shaped appearance and means of self-defense of chitons are quite similar to those of woodlice (singular: woodlouse).
-Nevertheless, the two animals are not the same.
+2 The flattened, oval appearance and means of self-defense of chitons are quite similar to those of woodlice (singular: woodlouse).
+Nevertheless, the two animals are not related.
 Chitons are marine mollusks.
 They are related to snails, clams, and octopuses.
 Woodlice are terrestrial (land-dwelling) crustaceans.
-Their close relatives include lobsters, shrimps, and crabs.
-Aside from their different choices in residence, a chiton does not have antennae and possesses only a large, muscular foot, whereas a woodlouse has two notable antennae and owns seven pairs of feet!
+Their close relatives include lobsters, shrimp, and crabs.
+A chiton does not have antennae and possesses only a large, muscular foot.
+A woodlouse has two antennae and seven pairs of feet!

 Paragraphs 3 to 4: